smyrman/subx/README.md

 3: Finally, the generic `Test` function converts a value initializer and check of the same type into a regular Go test function that can be passed to a `t.Run` entry.
 Note that thanks to the generic design's _type constraints_, this is a type-safe operation.
-Thanks to the _type inference_ system, the syntax is still easy to rad.
+Thanks to the _type inference_ system, the code is still easy to read.

 Examples: